Sitraka17/NLP/README.md

 # NLP
-Natural Language Processing is growing and becoming awesome.
+Natural Language Processing is growing and becoming more and more present in our daily lifes !!!

+It's may be the most interesting field in Data Science and Computer Science.